Understand the state of the footwear market with these five market intelligence-optimized charts.

 The most discounted shoe style right now?

-It’s also the most expensive summer shoes style on the mass market.
-Retailers over-anticipated on this one, with 56% of products currently discounted by an average of 45% off.
+Pumps.
+No surprises there with consumers’ current penchant for sweatpants.
+This style also saw a YoY price increase in both the luxury and mass market.
+Retailers over-anticipated on this one, with 66% of products currently discounted by an average of 50% off.

 What should already be in your fall 2020 range

 Replacing the stiletto-shaped hole in consumers’ lives, loafers have emerged as the go-to work style.
 Emulating house slippers’ comfort while elevating cozy loungewear-as-office-attire, this classic shape has experienced a 9% increase in sellouts YoY since July.